Skip to content

 5. Wiki

-• Absorb — LLM compiles raw entries into articles
+• Absorb — nightly cron compiles recent raw entries into typed articles with [[wikilinks]] and updates _index.md.

 A day-cycle ticker that fires standup/work-tick/wrap prompts at configured times, feeds tasks from a work pool (.agentx/backlog.md, GitLab, …), tracks KPIs per agent, and generates daily summaries.
 Turns a group of agents into a team with a schedule and a P&L.